Nachtfeuer/covid19/README.md

 to the see the development from the past weeks and months until now for my own country.

-The final result looks like this:
+The final result looks like this (depending on the options you have choosen):

 ![](docs/images/covid19.png)